 - ¼ teaspoon nutmeg ground

-- 1 and ½ Tablespoons apple cider vinegar or freshly squeezed lemon juice
+- 1 ½ Tablespoons apple cider vinegar (or freshly squeezed lemon juice)

 Instructions

-- Place the spinach leaves in a colander, rinse them under running water and drain.
+- Place 5 ounces spinach leaves in a colander, rinse them under running water and drain.
 Chop the leafy greens roughly using a knife.

-- Heat a frying pan over medium heat and melt the butter.
+- Heat a frying pan over medium heat and melt in 1 1/2 Tablespoons unsalted butter.
 Add the onion and fry until golden brown.
 Don't forget to stir so it doesn't burn!
-Stir in the crushed garlic and fry for another minute or so, but no longer, or the garlic will burn and become bitter.
+Stir in the pressed garlic and fry for another minute or so, but no longer, or the garlic will become bitter.

-- Pour the milk into a glass or bowl and add the flour, whisking well so there are no lumps of flour in the milk.
+- Pour 1 3/4 cups milk into a glass or bowl and add 1 1/2 Tablespoons all-purpose flour, whisking well so there are no lumps of flour in the milk.

-- Immediately add to the pan with the base of frying onions and garlic.
-Stir well.
-Reduce heat to one-third.
-Season with salt, ground pepper, and nutmeg.
+- Immediately add the mixture to the pan with the sautéed onions and garlic.
+Stir well, then reduce the heat to low.
+Season with 1 teaspoon salt, 1/4 teaspoon ground black pepper, and 1/4 teaspoon nutmeg.

-- tir in your spinach leaves, cover the pan with a lid, and let simmer for ten minutes.
+- Stir in the spinach leaves, cover the pan with a lid, and let it simmer for ten minutes.

-- Transfer the cooked sauce to a blender, and add vinegar.
-Mix for about a minute until smooth and creamy.
+- Transfer the cooked sauce to a blender, add 1 1/2 Tablespoons apple cider vinegar, and blend for about a minute until smooth and creamy.

-- Season the sauce with salt, pepper, or a little more vinegar if necessary, and the sauce is ready to serve!
+- If needed, adjust the taste with additional salt, pepper, or a bit more vinegar.
+Your sauce is now ready to serve!

 Notes